MarwanMohamedMBA/DataScience/README.md

-# Machine Learning Experiments
+# Data Science and ML projects

-Welcome to my Machine Learning repository!
+Welcome to my Data Science and Machine Learning repository!
 This repo is a growing collection of projects, experiments, and learning exercises as I continue to develop my skills in Python, machine learning, and data analysis.

 ## Purpose of this Repository
 I created this repo to: